-This section provides procedures for removing and installing the components in your computer.
+This chapter provides procedures for removing and installing the components in your computer.
 Unless otherwise noted, each procedure assumes that the following conditions exist:

-- You have performed the steps in "Turning Off Your Computer" (see this page) and "Before Working Inside Your Computer" (see page 114). - You have read the safety information in your DellTM Product Information Guide. - A component can be replaced-or if purchased separately-installed by performing the removal procedure in reverse order.
+- You have performed the steps in "Turning Off Your Computer" and "Before Working Inside Your Computer" (see "Before Working Inside Your Computer" on page 110). - You have read the safety information in your DellTM Product Information Guide. - A component can be replaced-or if purchased separately-installed by performing the removal procedure in reverse order.